2 days ago

 All within sight of the majestic Pikes Peak...over 15 miles of hiking trails, if you're so inclined - some paved for convenience, most natural...all breathtaking (take your water - remember, the area is a mile above sea level).

 The beautiful GARDEN OF THE GODS VISITOR CENTER is located at the entrance to the park (there's a cafe, in case you've worked up an appetite - restrooms, and it's all handicapped accessible).
 Plenty of parking turnouts throughout the park to accommodate those who want to strap on their hiking boots, or just wander about with a camera.
-Again, both the Park and Visitor & Nature Center are free and open to the public - check the website for hours.
+Again, both the Park and Visitor & Nature Center are free and open

 And, if you've built up an appetite, the big neon sign back in Colorado Springs, might just have what you want...open since 1935, so they must be doing something right.
 Can't vouch for the food, as it was too early in the day to stop, but the large Navajo atop the building was WAY cool...even if it wasn't lit.
 And now that I've got a fire lit under me, Travel Tuesday hits Buffalo Bills' Grave, atop Lookout mountain, next week!
 Until then, safe and happy trails to you...